Anthrocon/www/content/dealers-2024-updates/index.md

 {{< center >}}## **Changes and New Things Hall A/B at Anthrocon 2024**{{< /center >}}

-**The Art Show and the Con Store are moving!** Con Store will be located at the East Lobby Information Desk, and Art Show will be located upstairs in rooms 323 through 330.&nbsp;With all that extra space...
+**The Art Show and the Con Store are moving!** Con Store will be located at the East Lobby Information Desk, and Art Show will be located upstairs in rooms 323 through 330.
+With all that extra space...

-**The Dealers Room is expanding again!** We understand there were a lot of dealers left on the waitlist last year, but with around 40% more tables it shouldn't be nearly so bad.&nbsp;We're putting out a lot more tables so you get off your feet for a minute or have a snack without standing.&nbsp;Now, those extra tables mean...
+**The Dealers Room is expanding again!** We understand there were a lot of dealers left on the waitlist last year, but with around 40% more tables it shouldn't be nearly so bad.
+We're putting out a lot more tables so you get off your feet for a minute or have a snack without standing.
+Now, those extra tables mean...

-**We're bringing back the Mature Dealer Section, located along the east wall!** One of the most common requests from visitors to the 2023 Dealers Room was a section dedicated to adult merchandise, and we're eager to finally give it a try.&nbsp;The entire area will be curtained off and screened to keep minors out, so there'll be some leeway for those dealers.&nbsp;Completely new for 2024 is...
+**We're bringing back the Mature Dealer Section, located along the east wall!** One of the most common requests from visitors to the 2023 Dealers Room was a section dedicated to adult merchandise, and we're eager to finally give it a try.
+The entire area will be curtained off and screened to keep minors out, so there'll be some leeway for those dealers.
+Completely new for 2024 is...

 **Something we're calling The Bodega!** The Bodega is a new section intended for those folks who've outgrown the Artists Alley, but don't want to make the leap to a larger table just yet.